Romii646/WebBased-InventorySystem/README.md

 ### `pcSetUpProcess.php`
 Handles the backend processing for viewing, adding, updating, and deleting PC setup records.

+### `database.php`
+Manages the database connection and provides methods to connect and close the database.

 ### `database_operations.php`
 Contains classes for database operations such as insert, update, delete, and query.